15 Best Things to Do in Fairfield (CT)

 Westport Astronomical Society

-For nigh on 50 years the Westport Astronomical Society has shined a light on the wonders of the night for thousands of visitors.
+For 50+ years the Westport Astronomical Society has shined a light on the wonders of the night sky for thousands of visitors.

 Their observatory, just across the town line from Fairfield, has a 16′ Meade LX200 telescope with an Explore Scientific 102mm f/7 Essential Apochromatic ED Triplet Refractor on top.

-You can come to peer through this instrument on Wednesday nights between 20:00 and 22:00 provided the sky is clear.
+You can come to peer through this instrument on Wednesday nights between 8:00 PM and 10:00 PM.
+Naturally the experience is weather permitting.

 The WAS also schedules free monthly lectures and events with speakers from important institutions like MIT, Yale, Columbia, NYU and the Hayden Planetarium.